Fractions Closer To 1 Then 0

 4. Can this be applied to fractions greater than 1?

 While the initial explanation focused on fractions between 0 and 1, the principle of comparing the numerator to half the denominator (or converting to decimals) applies even if the fraction is greater than 1.
-For example, 7/2 = 3.5.
-Since 3.5 is further from 0 than 1, it is considered closer to values larger than 1.
+That's why for example, 7/2 = 3.
+Think about it: since 3.
+Now, 5.
+5 is further from 0 than 1, it is considered closer to values larger than 1.

 5. Are there any shortcuts for quickly determining proximity?